 A programmer gets extremely frustrated when he browses some social media page and sees a lot of people posting questions that they could have easily googled.
 And then he sees those questions being answered by people who don’t know what they are talking about.

-“What time my local supermarket is open till?”
+“What time my local supermarket is open?”

 “Do I need a negative Covid-19 test if I want to fly to country X?”
+(I’m glad this one is a thing of the past)

 “What did the prime minister talk about in the press conference today?”